researchstudio-sat/webofneeds/documentation/designissues/draft-stating-information-requirements.md

 ### Achieving Goals

 Goals can be achieved in collaboration when two needs have established a connection and having a conversation.
 Either of the two needs can propose a solution for a goal of its counterpart (thereby usually fulfilling a common goal in case a complementary goal exists on its own side that is also fulfilled by the solution) by using the agreement protocol, described in [our DeSemWeb2017 publication](http://ceur-ws.org/Vol-1934/contribution-07.pdf).
 A solution for a goal is proposed by sending a message with a proposed data graph to the conversation.
-The following example would be a solution for both goals of the two needs (`taxiOfferNeed` and `taxiDemandNeed`) defined above and could have been sent by the taxi service bot to a customer to agree on the specific conditions of the ride.
+The following example would be a solution for both goals of the two needs (`taxiOfferNeed` and `taxiDemandNeed`) defined above and could have been sent by the taxi service bot to a client to agree on the specific conditions of the ride.

 ````
 event:event1 agr:propose :pickup-solution .

 GRAPH :pickup-solution {
-  taxi:ride3
-  a taxi:callTaxiAction ;
+  ex3:myRide a taxi:Ride .
+  ex3:myRide taxi:hasDriver need:taxiOfferNeed .
+  ex3:myRide taxi:hasClient need:taxiDemandNeed .
-  taxi:hasPickupDateTime "2017-11-23T09:30:00Z"^^xsd:dateTime
+  ex3:myRide taxi:hasPickupDateTime "2017-11-23T09:30:00Z"^^xsd:dateTime
-  taxi:hasPickUpLocation [
+  ex3:myRide taxi:hasPickUpLocation [
     a  s:Place ;
     s:name  "Thurngasse, KG Alsergrund, Alsergrund, Wien, 1090, Österreich"
   ]
 }
 ````

-The `:pickup-solution` is meant to satisfy the shape graph of the customer need goal as well as its own goals shape graph.
+The `:pickup-solution` is meant to satisfy the shape graph of the client need goal as well as its own goals shape graph.
 The proposed data graph is usually created by combining the data graphs of the goals of two needs.
 It can however also be created on-the-fly without any data present in the needs.
 For example by showing the user a form to enter some values and then creating a data graph to propose to the user.

 The proposing need has to make sure that its goals shape graph is satisfied by the proposed data graph.
 After an action has been proposed, it can be accepted (using `agr:accepts` property of the agreement protocol) by the other side.
 The accepting need also has to make sure that its goals shape graph is satisfied by the proposed data graph before accepting the proposal.
 Once a proposal is accepted it cannot be canceled without the approval of the counterpart anymore.

-In our example the taxi service bot would combine the data graphs of both needs goals (taxi service and customer), check if the shape graphs of both needs goals are satisfied and then propose the data to the customer need.
-The customer need would then check if the proposed data satisfies its own goals shape graph and then accept it.
-However the roles who is proposing and who is accepting could also be changed so that the customer proposes data and the taxi service would accept it.
+In our example the taxi service bot would combine the data graphs of both needs goals (taxi service and client), check if the shape graphs of both needs goals are satisfied and then propose the data to the client need.
+The client need would then check if the proposed data satisfies its own goals shape graph and then accept it.
+However the roles who is proposing and who is accepting could also be changed so that the client proposes data and the taxi service would accept it.
 Anyway the taxi service bot is able to call a taxi API after the proposal is accepted since its goals shape graph is satisfied which specified the input data needed to make the API call.

 Each side can use `agr:proposeToCancel` and try to cancel an agreement and thereby try to roll back actions that may be started after the agreement was formed.
 However as stated before the request has to be accepted by the counterpart if an agreement should be canceled.